LT-IntroToAI-SY2324/intro-to-python-mjlarson2/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+Python is much simpler than some other languages: some things like working with strings are much easier than Java.
+It's somewhat strange to get used to.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Python is much simpler than other languages I've used (Those being Java, C, and Javascript).
+All those other languages have a lot of similarities in how they work, and they're much more complicated than Python: Python doesn't need variable type declarations, for one.
+It also doesn't have case statements, which is interesting.
+In terms of similarities, though, all the fundamentals are the same.
+There's for loops and if statements, and functions are just like methods (but without an associated object).

 3. What are some things that you learned through this assignment?
+I've learned some python conventions: the use of a colon and indentation for the body of functions, for instance.
+I've also learned some more specific things, like that you can't externally modify the iterating variable of a loop.